solaranamnesis/jahreshefte-des-vereins-fur-vaterlandische-naturkunde-in-wurttemberg/38/full-text-english.md

 After a few days, nothing more of it was visible.

 It left no effect on the ground.
-I did not turn around the ball, so it remained laying on the ground while it must have dried up little by little.
+I did not turn the ball around, so it remained laying on the ground while it must have dried up little by little.

 ...